Free Demo

 6. Reducing No-Shows and Cancellations

-No-shows and treatment cancellations can greatly affect the efficiency of the dental services and the overall productivity of your dental practice.
+No-shows and treatment cancellations can greatly affect the efficiency of the dental services and the overall efficiency of your dental practice.
 Missed appointments can have a series of effects including loss of time, effort, revenue and can also impact your daily schedule.
 Scheduling patient appointments and following through it, by providing timely dental services could help in reducing no-shows.
 It would be perfect if the patient could schedule their appointments themselves.
 Remember that your patient can also have a busy schedule and can forget their appointments.
 Therefore, it is important that you continue patient contact through calls or texts between appointments, thus giving them reminders.
 When a patient misses an appointment, be sure to call or text them, encouraging them to reschedule their appointment for the dental services with your practice.
 Let your patients know the significance of the treatment in maintaining their dental health, and the benefits of following through with it, so that they don’t miss their appointments just because they don’t understand its importance.

-Every step that you take towards increasing the productivity in your practice helps in guiding your practice to success.
+Every step that you take towards increasing the efficiency in your practice helps in guiding your practice to success.
 Running a dental practice can be a hefty task, but by using these tips the dental services your practice provides could be made a lot more seamless.
 These tips alongside effective dental revenue cycle management, will help you to drive your practice towards success.
 Always remember to give top priority to your customers as they are ones who ultimately determine your success.

 Importance of Eligibility & Benefits Verification